Mohit-Shukla-EQ/website-content-eq-docs/README.md

 # website-content-vanilla

-Website content for a vanilla site.
+Website content for a documentation of website framework built using React and Bootstrap.

 Edit the content of this repository directly in github.
-All your changes will be saved neatlyin versions.
+All your changes will be saved neatly in versions.